Connect With Us

 Open reduction and internal fixation (ORIF) is a type of surgical operation that can be used to repair a broken ankle.
 This procedure is usually recommended when the fracture is large, the bones are displaced or broken into many pieces, or when the fracture involves damage to the surrounding nerves or blood vessels.
 During an ORIF procedure, the surgeon may use wires, screws, plates, or pins to realign the broken bones so that they can heal properly.
 After surgery, you will need to wear a cast or splint to immobilize the ankle and promote a full recovery.
 If you have fractured your ankle, it is strongly suggested that you seek the care of a podiatrist.

 Broken ankles need immediate treatment.
-If you are seeking treatment, contact one of our podiatrists from Advanced Podiatry Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you are seeking treatment, contact David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Broken Ankles